Projective characterization of higher-order quantum transformations: Introductory example extended: dynamics-like construction up to fourth order

+In other words, saying that $B_0$ can signal to $A$ which can signal to $B_1$ does not add new information when one knows that $A$ can signal to $B_0$ and $B_1$ and at the same time that $B_0$ and $B_1$ can signal to $A$.
+This implies by De Morgan duality that

+and thus that Eqs. \eqref{eq:NF_1} and \eqref{eq:NF_2} are equivalent.
+Ergo, the normal form is multiply defined in that case because of redundant information in the description of the signaling structure.

-What we have just done is to track the ICO origin as an ambiguity in the decomposition of higher-order into lower order: using the algebraic rules of the projectors, we could express the third level theory in terms of the negation of a no signaling composition in the second level (by that we mean that we expressed the super-supermap as at most a superposition of supermaps).
-The issue is that the decomposition is not forbidding the existence of operators that belong to the affine hull of the union.
-That is, operators that are a superposition of several combs with different signaling directions.
+Redundancy or not, the presence of a union in the normal form indeed confirms that more than one fixed signaling direction is allowed, hence that there are operators in that state structure that allow for indefinite causal ordering.
+What we have just done is to track the ICO origin as an ambiguity in the decomposition of higher-order into lower-order: using the algebraic rules of the projectors, we could express the projector associated with the fourth-order in terms of unions of first-order projectors (by that we mean that we expressed the state structure of super-supermap as unions of `prec chains' between quantum states and measurements).
+This decomposition does not forbid the existence of operators that belong to the affine hull of the union.
+That is, operators that are obtained from a superposition of several chains with different signaling directions.
+These are the ones that can show causal non-separability, like the operator studied in Ref. \cite{MPM} for example.

+The bottom line of this example is that we had to go to the fourth order to observe signaling in more than one direction and an indefinite causal order.
+In a general process theory built using the dynamics-like construction, there should have been two directions already at the second order, possibly featuring ICO (see the biased quantum theory example), and $2^{n-1}$ directions at order $n$.
+This tameness is a concrete consequence of Lemma \ref{lem:accidental} and the ensuing Theorem \ref{theo:combs=networks}.